 For the 2019-20 academic year, 45% of Nevada students received need-based aid.
 Of the annual scholarship budget, 36% or nearly $5 million, is funded by Nevada's endowment.

 While the University remains a great value compared to the national full-time in-state undergraduate tuition average of $9,716, in 2019-20, the average resident tuition and fees at the University of Nevada, Reno for 2019-20 are $8,034.

-Resident tuition and fees is just a portion of a student's budget.
+Resident tuition and fees are just a portion of a student's budget.
 The average cost of attendance for full-time undergraduate Nevada resident students is $25,664 for students living on or off campus and $18,704 for students living with family.
-Out-of-state students attending Nevada, have an average of $33,756-$40,716 cost of attendance, while students in neighbor states attending Nevada under the Western Undergraduate Exchange (WUE) program average $22,200 – $29,160.
+Out-of-state students attending Nevada, have an average of $33,756 - $40,716 cost of attendance, while students in neighbor states attending Nevada under the Western Undergraduate Exchange (WUE) program average $22,200 - $29,160.

 About 70% of undergraduate and graduate students receive some form of financial assistance.
 Specifically, donor-funded scholarships comprise about 60% of the total awards given to students, or more than 3,100 of the scholarships awarded each year.

 The number of scholarship awards that Nevada grants depends, year to year, upon several factors that include, but are not necessarily limited to, the annual earnings on endowed funds, the number and magnitude of gifts made to restricted scholarship funds, and the terms of individual scholarship funds dictate the minimum award sizes.